ETS-Android3/ChallengeProject/README.md

-# MobServ Challenge Project -- GetOut Android application
+# GetOut
+An Android application made for the MobServ challenge project.

-## Prequisites
+## Prerequisites
 Android Studio with device emulator that supports Google Maps API.

 ## Installation instructions